jhawksno/coding-cheatsheets/c-sharp.md

 ~~~

 ### Working with a file path**
-C# reseverves the backslash for espace sequences, so will output an error if you try to write out a file path such as "c:\source\repos"
+C# reseverves the backslash for espace sequences, so will output an error if you try to write out a file path such as `"c:\source\repos"`.

-To solve this issue, you can use a double backslash \\ to display a single backslash.
+To solve this issue, you can use a double backslash `\\` to display a single backslash.

 Example:
 ~~~C#